bamerman/tech-writing-workshop/github-explanation.md

 Discovery on GitHub will add interesting projects to your technical writing portfolio.

 ## Next steps
-Whether you're a new technical writer or an experienced technical writing professional, GitHub can modernize your portfolio.
-If you're ready to host your portfolio on GitHub, these resources will help you get started:
+Get started with hosting your technical writing portfolio on GitHub with these resources:

 - [My technical writing portfolio (ft.
 Amruta Ranade)](https://www.youtube.com/watch?v=68ddwfpXHrE)
 - [How to create a compelling GitHub portfolio](https://towardsdatascience.com/how-to-create-a-compelling-github-portfolio-a229e7472a92)